-Despite its “down under” name, Australian Spotted ducks actually originated in the United States.
-It was developed in the 1920s by John C. Kriner and Stanley Mason of Pennsylvania with a foundation stock of Call, Mallard, Northern Pintail, and an unidentified wild Australian duck.
+Despite its “down under” name, Australian Spotted ducks originated in the United States.
+They were developed in the 1920s by John C. Kriner and Stanley Mason of Pennsylvania with a foundation stock of Call, Mallard, Northern Pintail, and an unidentified wild Australian duck.
 These breeds were kept together and allowed to interbreed for several generations.
 The preferred offspring were then selected and bred, thus forming the new breed.
 In 1990, the Australian Spotted became more readily available to the public, but its overall numbers still remain low.

-The Australian Spotted is a bantam breed whose weight averages 2.0 to 2.2 pounds.
+“The Australian Spotted is a bantam breed whose weight averages 2.0 to 2.2 pounds.
 Its body is teardrop-shaped and its legs are centrally located, making the body carriage almost horizontal.
-Heads are oval and moderately streamlined without the distinctively high forehead and puffy cheeks of a Call duck (Holderread, 2001).
+Heads are oval and moderately streamlined without the distinctively high forehead and puffy cheeks of a Call duck.

-“Along with their diminutive size and delightful plumage, Australian Spotteds have proven to be personable and calm.
-They are exceptionally hardy and excellent foragers that are a great help in reducing slugs, snails, sowbugs, Japanese beetles, other insect pests in gardens and yards, and will eliminate mosquito larvae from ponds and pools” (Holderread, 1991).
+Along with their diminutive size and delightful plumage, Australian Spotteds have proven to be personable and calm with people and other pets.
+They are exceptionally hardy and excellent foragers that are a great help in reducing slugs, snails, sowbugs, Japanese beetles, other insect pests in gardens and yards, and will eliminate mosquito larvae from ponds and pools.

-Holderread, Dave.
 Breed Bulletin #9119 Australian Spotted Ducks.
-Corvallis, OR: The Duck Preservation Center, 1991.

 Holderread, Dave.
+The Duck Preservation Center, Corvallis, OR: 1991.

 Storey’s Guide to Raising Ducks.
-Pownal, VT: Storey Communications, Inc., 2001.
+Holderread, Dave.
+Storey Communications, Inc. Pownal, VT: 2001, 2011.

 Did you know: